 The District of Columbia requires any person convicted or found guilty of committing a sexually violent offense to register within three days.
 Also, the law sets the time for sex registration, a 10-year registration after conviction and release into the community for nonviolent and crimes against a minor victim.
 Lifetime registration apply to persons convicted of sexually violent offenses or for habitual sex offenders.

-DWI and DUI are drunk driving traffic offenses in the District of Columbia.
+The terms DWI and DUI in the District of Columbia are used to refer to drunk driving offenses.
 However, the legal descriptions of these offenses are different, based on the driver’s blood alcohol content (BAC).
 On one hand, DWI refers to driving and operating a motor vehicle under the influence of alcohol or substances that impair a driver’s physical or mental coordination.

 Indictment for drunk driving follows a field sobriety test to determine the impairment level of a driver’s perception and coordination skills.
 Officers may also administer a chemical test on the suspected driver’s breath, blood, or urine sample.
 If a driver has a BAC of 0.08 or higher, they shall lose driving privileges and face DWI charges.
 Meanwhile, DUI is the less serious drunk driving offense and refers to driving or operating a motor vehicle with a BAC of 0.07 or lower.